Landscaping in Chicago

-These are some very useful general guidelines, but each particular garden can be host microclimates, based on elevation, rainfall, wind and hardscape elements such as walls and fences.
-Lake Michigan also influences the Chicago climate, resulting in more snowfall, cooler summers and warmer winters.
+The hardiness zones some very useful general guidelines, but each particular landscape can be host microclimates, based on elevation, rainfall, wind and hardscape elements such as walls and fences.
+Lake Michigan also influences the Chicago IL climate, resulting in more snowfall, cooler summers and warmer winters.

 It is simple to find out which plants to buy, as its recommended hardiness zone is usually printed on its label or packaging.
 Do not forget to check each time you buy a new plant as some garden center may sell plants that are not fit for the Chicago plant hardiness zone.

 The soil type in your garden is very important to your plants’ well-being.
 The dirt in the Chicago area is mostly a mix of clay (about 85%) and a small amount of loam soil.
 This influences the soil texture, its ability to retain water and nutrient availability.

 Chicago soil is also a between neutral to a little bit alkaline, between 7-7.5 pH.
 The pH of the soil influences the availability of nutrients to your garden plants and most of these plants thrive in slightly acidic soil, between 6-6.5 pH.
 In this case, plant growth and health might suffer because they will not be able to get enough nutrients through their roots.

 Soil testing kits are widely available at garden centers, specialty stores and online.
 You can also hire a professional company to test your soil as its quality influences lawn care and your garden's health.

 If you notice pools of water standing on soil for several days after precipitation, you might have poor soil drainage.
 This can lead to soil compaction which deprives the dirt from oxygen and hurts the plants.
 Good drainage is very important when it comes to landscaping.

 Debris and pollution